adri-er/binary_trees/README.md

-This repo contains a binary tree structure.
+This repo contains a binary tree structure...:rocket: